twinstar6980/Twinning.Documentation/english/usage.md

 ## Configuration file

-In the tool's script directory `<home>/script`, the file with the extension `.json` is the configuration file of the tool.
-The configuration items in it will affect certain behaviors of the tool, such as the output format of JSON.
-Users can modify the configuration file.
+The tool's script configuration directory `<home>/script/configuration` stores configuration items required for script execution.
+Users can modify the configuration files to change script behavior.

+The `<home>/script/configuration/language` directory stores the multi-language text used by the script.
+You can modify or create new language text files to change the script's interactive text.

-`<home>/script/Runner/Runner.json` is the main configuration file of the tool, and its configuration items are as follows.
+`<home>/script/configuration/setting.json` is the script settings file, and its configuration items are as follows.

 * `<configuration>`

-	* `language` : `string` = `English`

-		Interaction language.
-Can be `English` or `Chinese` or `Vietnamese`.

-	* `console_basic_disable_virtual_terminal_sequence` : `boolean` = `false`

-		Disable command-line virtual terminal sequences.
-Valid only when using `Shell`.

-	* `executor_typical_method_disable_name_filter` : `boolean` = `false`

-		Disables the name filtering behavior of the command executor.
-By default, the tool will match the extension of the file path of the command input, unmatched methods will not be displayed to the user.
-When disabled, all functions will be displayed.

-	* `command_notification_time_limit` : `null | bigint` = `15000`

-		Command notification time limit.
-If the vaild execution duration exceeds this value (in milliseconds) after a command has completed, a system notification will be pushed to alert the user to set up the configuration.
-Setting to null will disable notifications.

 	* `byte_stream_use_big_endian` : `boolean` = `false`